 The purpose of the committee is to review the Safety Plan on a continual basis and make any amendments which are deemed necessary in order to ensure the site is adhering to the highest standards.

-The committee meets on a monthly basis and is made up of school staff.
+The committee meets regularly and is made up of school staff.
 All changes are brought to the attention of the entire staff at staff meetings and through emails.